 - Conducting National Book week between 14th to 20th November that has online contests for children in its itinerary

 National Book Trust is very popular among the general public for Children’s books.
-Famous illustrators such as Mrinal Mitra, Pulak Biswas, Jagdish Joshi, Subir Roy, Manjula Padmanabhan, Mickey Patel, Atanu Roy, Suddasattwa basu have lend their hand to make NBT publications successful.
+Famous illustrators such as Mrinal Mitra, Pulak Biswas, Jagdish Joshi, Subir Roy, Manjula Padmanabhan, Mickey Patel, Atanu Roy, Suddasattwa basu have lent their hand to make NBT publications successful.
 Even Painters like Jatin Das and Krishen Khanna given a helping hand to make NBT Children literature the most widely acknowledged in India.

-Photo by RLHyde
+Featured Photo by RLHyde